tHE ULTIMATE GUIDE TO WINTER HOME PROTECTION

 If a storm is heading your way, take a look at our handy checklist to help ensure your home is protected.
 Or, for larger jobs, consider hiring a professional.

 - Close all windows and doors, especially large doors such as garage or patio doors.

 - Put garden furniture in a garage or shed, or bring it inside the house.
 Remember your washing line poles too.

 - Check that TV aerials and satellite dishes are securely fastened.
 Secure any loose cables and electrical wires.

 - Clear gutters of leaves and debris.
 Take care if you’re using a ladder, especially in high winds!

-- Check there are no loose roof slates or loose coverings on sheds and outbuildings.
+- Check there are no loose roof tiles or slates or loose coverings on sheds and outbuildings.
 Check chimneys and repair any broken brickwork.

 - Clear ground drains of leaves to make sure that rainwater can flow freely into the drains.
 Keep an eye on outdoor hose pipes too, to prevent freezing.